zcvele/OfficeDocs-SkypeForBusiness/Teams/manage-apps-across-m365.md

 * App block or unblock: Blocking or unblocking apps applies to all the applicable hosts.

 * Consolidation of the existing app settings: All existing settings are unified between Integrated apps and Manage apps pages across both the admin centers.
 To know the merge rules that decide the impact, see [outcomes of settings across admin centers](#outcomes-of-admin-actions-across-admin-centers).
-In the admin centers, we provide an on-demand report for you to understand the impact of these changes in your org.
+In the admin centers, we'll provide an on-demand report for you to understand the impact of these changes in your org.

 * Existing app settings: The unification of settings happens automatically.
 The changes can't be undone.